top of page

 Cleansers

-Opt for gentle, sulfate-free cleansers that won’t strip the skin of its natural oils.
-Look for ingredients like aloe vera or chamomile, which can soothe irritated skin.
+Opt for gentle, sulfate + sls free cleansers that won’t strip the skin of its natural oils.
+Keep it simple.

 Moisturizers